tangerine

 Health Benefits

-• Contains potassium, an essential mineral that supports healthy blood pressure.
+• Provides potassium, which supports healthy blood pressure levels.

 Storage Tips

-Tangerines are best stored at room temperature for a few days if you plan to eat them quickly.
-For longer storage, refrigerate them in a plastic bag; this can extend their shelf life to about two weeks.
-Avoid storing them in direct sunlight or near heat sources.
-Check regularly for any signs of spoilage, such as soft spots or mold.
+Tangerines are best stored at room temperature for a few days if you plan to consume them quickly.
+For longer storage, refrigerate them in a plastic bag to prevent them from drying out; they can last up to two weeks this way.
+Avoid storing tangerines in direct sunlight or near heat sources.
+Before storing, check for any signs of spoilage, such as soft spots or mold.

 Background Squiggy